Emissions reporting

 naturemade star

-The “naturemade star” sustainability criteria have been developed by the Association for Environmentally Sound Energy (VUE) in Switzerland.
-The criteria cover the entire process from production and delivery of the substrates to feeding the biomethane into the grid.
+The “naturemade star” sustainability criteria has been developed by the Association for Environmentally Sound Energy (VUE) in Switzerland.
+The criteria covers the entire process, from the production and delivery of substrates, to feeding the biomethane into the grid.
 More details can be found here

 No Sustainability Criteria Met

-Where RGGOs are imported from registries outside the UK it is possible that neither the NDRHI or the ISCC Sustainability Criteria will have been met, however the GGCS will have taken steps to assure ourselves that the gas meets our Scheme Rule that we only issue RGGOs for “gas produced from a renewable source, that has lower GHG emissions from its production and consumption than an equivalent fossil fuel product.”
+Where RGGOs are imported from registries outside the UK it is possible that neither the NDRHI or the ISCC Sustainability Criteria will have been met, however the GGCS will have taken steps to assure ourselves that the gas meets our definition of a Green Gas within our Scheme Rules.

 Founder Partners and Associate Members: